paveldej/Security-System/README.md

 Now that you've connected the sensors and provided power, you can now turn the device on.
 Put it on middle position.

+First you have to download Node.js and import the following dependencies using npm:
+- express
+- nodemailer
+- cors
+- dotenv
+- mqtt

-First you have to run the server.js file inside the Web Application/javascript folder in your terminal.
+Now you can run the "node server.cjs" file inside the Web Application/javascript folder through your terminal.
 Once you've run the command, you must leave the terminal open to use the application.
-Keep in mind you must have Node.js downloaded. (we need to add which dependencies to add).
+Keep in mind you must have Node.js downloaded, and all the dependencies imported.

 After this, open the Web Application folder and click on the index.html file inside the html folder there.